 Filter controls display the values for the selected dimension as a list.
 Viewers can select one or more list items by which to filter the report.
 Charts and controls in the report that are subject to the filter then only display data for the selected filter items.

 For example, if you have a filter control based on the Browser dimension, and the viewer selects Chrome and Internet Explorer from the list, a time series chart on that page showing Sessions would only show data for sessions where the visitor was using one of those 2 browsers.

-By default, a filter control applies to all the charts on the page (subject to the field ID matching rules described above).
+By default, a filter control applies to all the charts on the page that are based on the same data source.